Get Started in Peru

 Conduct interactive workshops for pregnant women, mothers, fathers and grandparents on health, nutrition, early childhood development, education, psychology, or related topics in your field.
 Choose from 37 prepared outlines and presentations.

-If you have good Spanish skills, you can teach math, science, numeracy, geography, biology, world history and help students of all ages with their homework and testing.
+If you have good Spanish skills, you can teach math, science, numeracy, geography, biology, and world history and help students of all ages with their homework and testing.
 Help children read, write and speak in English on literacy projects.
 Enjoy serving as an inspiration in learning environments lacking material resources.

-Help protect and maintain center facilities by painting, repairing, and maintaining buildings, and lend a hand on plumbing, carpentry, welding, masonry and electrical projects.
+Help protect and maintain center facilities by painting, repairing, and maintaining buildings, and lend a hand on plumbing, carpentry, welding, masonry, and electrical projects.

 Be sure to select all applicable discounts.
 All payments tax-deductible.